openvinotoolkit/openvino/docs/optimization_guide/nncf_introduction.md

 # Neural Network Compression Framework {#docs_nncf_introduction}
-This document describes the Neural Network Compression Framework (NNCF) which is being distributed as a separate tool but it is highly aligned with OpenVINO&trade; in terms of the supported optimization features and models.
+This document describes the Neural Network Compression Framework (NNCF) which is distributed as a separate tool but is highly aligned with OpenVINO&trade; in terms of the supported optimization features and models.
 It is open-sourced and available on [GitHub](https://github.com/openvinotoolkit/nncf).

 ## Introduction
  Neural Network Compression Framework (NNCF) is aimed at optimizing Deep Neural Network (DNN) by applying optimization methods, such as quantization, pruning, etc., to the original framework model.
 It provides in-training optimization capabilities which means that optimization methods require model fine-tuning or even re-training.
 The diagram below shows the model optimization workflow using NNCF.